hivenetwork-ai/hive-agent-client-py/README.md

 1. **Install Poetry**

-    If you don't have Poetry installed, you can install it using the following command:
+    If you don't have Poetry installed, you can install it using the following commands:
     `$ curl -sSL https://install.python-poetry.org | python3 -`
+    `$ export PATH="$HOME/.local/bin:$PATH"`

 2. **Install Dependencies**